 The purpose of design is communication.
 That’s why content is central to both product design and positive user experience.

 Content strategy is about creating spaces for better language in things people use.
 This means using the audience’s vocabulary, presenting information in a way they expect, that fulfills a need when it arises in a moment.
-Practically, words are the lowest-cost, lowest-risk way to design.
+Practically, words are the cheapest, lowest-risk way to design.

 Best designs don’t come from working in silos.
 That’s where content strategy can help.
 Your audience will appreciate the clarity, consistency, and thoughtfulness.

-Why think about humanity & ethics in tech?
+Why think about ethics in tech?

 We have an opportunity to merge data science, machine learning, and human-centered design to create more thoughtful experiences.